Cockatrice/Cockatrice/README.md

 # Get Involved [![Discord](https://img.shields.io/discord/314987288398659595?label=Discord&logo=discord&logoColor=white)](https://discord.gg/3Z9yzmA) [![Gitter Chat](https://img.shields.io/gitter/room/Cockatrice/Cockatrice)](https://gitter.im/Cockatrice/Cockatrice)

-[Chat](https://gitter.im/Cockatrice/Cockatrice) with the Cockatrice developers on Gitter.
-Come here to talk about the application, features, or just to hang out.
+Join our [Discord community](https://discord.gg/3Z9yzmA) to connect with the project or fellow users of the app.
+The Cockatrice developers are also available on [Gitter](https://gitter.im/Cockatrice/Cockatrice).
+Come here to talk about the application, features, or just to hang out.<br>
 For support regarding specific servers, please contact that server's admin or forum for support rather than asking here.<br>

 To contribute code to the project, please review [the guidelines](https://github.com/Cockatrice/Cockatrice/blob/master/.github/CONTRIBUTING.md).
 We maintain two tags for contributors to find issues to work on: